-If a student attains a semester average of 66 or more in the third or fourth regular semester, or a semester average of 70 or more in any subsequent regular semester, the probation is removed in the semester following the one in which the grades improved.
+If a student attains a total GPA average of 70 or more in any subsequent regular semester, the probation is removed in the semester following the one in which the grades improved.

 Probation should be removed within two regular semesters after the student is placed on probation, or when the student completes his/her graduation requirements.